What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Automation Bias, International Politics, and AI Decision Support Systems

 Despite understanding of the importance of automation bias and algorithm aversion, they remain under-theorized and insufficiently tested with regard to military AI DSS \citep{KahnCSET}.
+Studies of militaries have been limited, though existing work usefully demonstrates how some military sample are trusting of AI in theory but also have a "conservative understanding of the appropriate use and oversight of AI" \citep{lushenko2024artificial, lushenko2025ai}.
 States are still grappling with techniques and working to develop methodologies, policies, and technical practices that are most effective at mitigating automation bias.
 Some scholars warn that integrating AI DSS into militaries, if not done properly, risks shifting operators from active decision-makers to passive recipients of algorithmic output, leading to biased choices that could increase the risk of accidents and miscalculation at the tactical and operational levels \citep{AIDSSLegalRisks, bode2024problem, probasco2024not, garcia2024algorithms}.
 Doing so, several argue, could potentially erode appropriate human judgment in sensitive military tasks such as targeting, even undermining compliance with international humanitarian law \citep{IHLandAWS}.
 This concern is frequently projected onto the DSS as the technological artifact responsible, though it is more accurately a reflection of human error, unless human-designed standard operating procedures instruct operators to implement algorithmic recommendations without critical thinking \citep{AIDSSLegalRisks}.
-Previous research demonstrates that the quality of advice, specifically the accuracy rate of DSS, significantly influences automation bias. \citet{lyell_coiera_2016} reported that a systematic review of automation bias research consistently found that ``participants made significantly more AB [automation bias] errors when assisted by automation that was constantly highly accurate compared to automation that varied between high and low accuracy.''
-Paradoxically, this suggests that higher algorithmic accuracy increases the likelihood of automation bias since automation bias is primarily a human factors and training issue, rather than a direct result of imperfect technology.
-It can be mitigated by making operators aware of system limitations, such as when a system's accuracy fluctuates across scenarios and thus requires active monitoring.
+Previous research demonstrates that the quality of advice, specifically the accuracy rate of DSS, significantly influences automation bias. \citet{lyell_coiera_2016} reported that automation bias research consistently found that ``participants made significantly more AB [automation bias] errors when assisted by automation that was constantly highly accurate compared to automation that varied between high and low accuracy.''
+Paradoxically, this suggests that higher algorithmic accuracy increases the likelihood of automation bias because automation bias is primarily a human factors and training issue.

 Given the increasing prevalence of AI DSS in military contexts and the potential consequences, understanding the extent to which military officers are susceptible to automation bias and algorithm aversion is important.
 The literature above suggests that military officers may be particularly subject to automation bias for several reasons.
 First, the need to accelerate decision-making on an increasingly automated battlefield could lead officers to delegate decision-making authority to AI DSS, even if such systems are known to introduce errors.
 This is relevant when countries are preparing for conventional combat operations, given that major powers such as the United States, China, and Russia are experimenting with integrating AI DSS into their command structures, thereby decreasing their sensor-to-shooter timelines \citep{AdlerMilitaryReview}.
 Second, military officers with an acute understanding of their own limitations and capabilities on an increasingly high-speed battlefield might over-rely on machine systems that promise greater accuracy, while ignoring signs of those systems' limits.